Abhinav Bindra: Notable international performances

 At the age of 15, Bindra was the youngest participant in the 1998 Commonwealth Games.
 He was also the youngest Indian participant at the 2000 Summer Olympics in Sydney.
 At the 2000 Olympics, he achieved a score of 590, placing him 11th in the qualification round.
 With that score, he was not able to qualify for the finals.
-He was also honored with the Arjuna Award that year.
+He was also honoured with the Arjuna Award that year.

 In international competitions, he won his first medal, a bronze, at the 2001 Munich World Cup with a new junior world record score of 597/600.
 He won six gold medals at various international meets that year and received the prestigious Major Dhyan Chand Khel Ratna award, India's highest sports award.
 In the air rifle event at the 2002 Commonwealth Games in Manchester, he finished with gold in the pairs event and silver in the individual event.

 In the 2004 Summer Olympics in Athens, he broke the previous Olympic record but did not win a medal.
 He scored 597 in the qualification round and placed third, preceded by Qinan Zhu (599, a new Olympic record) and Li Jie (598).
 In the finals, Abhinav finished with 97.6 points, last in the field of eight; he was the only player with less than 100 points and dropped to the seventh position.

 After these successes, a severe back injury incapacitated him and he was unable to lift a rifle for a year, interrupting his preparation for the 2008 Summer Olympics.
 Bindra returned to compete and won the title at the 2006 ISSF World Shooting Championships with a score of 699.1, qualifying him for the 2008 Summer Olympics.